luyadev/luya/docs/guide/luya-guideline.md

 ## Versioning

-This project make usage of the [Yii Versioning Strategy](https://github.com/yiisoft/yii2/blob/master/docs/internals/versions.md).
+This project implements the [Yii Versioning Strategy](https://github.com/yiisoft/yii2/blob/master/docs/internals/versions.md).

-## CODING CONVENTIONS
+## Coding conventions

-The following conventions are used when contributing to the LUYA project.
+The following conventions have to be used when contributing to the LUYA project.

 ### PHP